How many people in Germany are affected by diabetes?

 - Increased zinc excretion via urine (2-3x more)

-- Low zinc intake (e.g. with a one-sided diet, reduction diet)
+- Low zinc uptake (z.B(e.g., in the case of a one-sided diet, weight-loss diet)

-- Reduced absorption in pancreatic insufficiency, malabsorption, high-fiber diet (zinc-phytate complexes)
+- Reduced absorption in cases of pancreatic insufficiency, malabsorption, and high-fiber diets (zinc phytate complexes)

-Relevance of zinc in diabetes: Reduces NBZ & HbA1c & insulin requirements
+Relevance of zinc in relation to diabetes: Reduces NBV &am HbA1c && Insulin requirements

 - Important for insulin production in alpha and beta cells of the pancreas; stabilizes the structure of crystalline insulin (insulin storage in the form of a zinc-insulin complex)

-- Increases the binding ability to the insulin receptor
+- Increases the binding capacity to the insulin receptor

-- Influences the enzyme carboxypeptidase B (catalyzes conversion of proinsulin to insulin)
+- Does it affect the enzyme carboxypeptidase B (which catalyzes the conversion of proinsulin to insulin)?

 - Stimulates glucose metabolism in the muscles

-- Along with copper and manganese, zinc is a component of superoxide dismutase (SOD) – an enzyme important for the deactivation of free oxygen radicals
+- Zinc, along with copper and manganese, is a component of superoxide dismutase (SOD) – an enzyme important for deactivating free oxygen radicals.

 - Promotion of humoral & cellular immune defense